alexandria-p/ContentWarning-KeepCameraAfterDeath/README.md

 **All crew members must have this mod installed, and follow these steps**

-* Install the r2 Modman mod manager via Thunderstore
+* Install the *r2 Modman* mod manager via *Thunderstore*
-* Add this mod to r2 Modman and make sure it is enabled
+* Add this mod to *r2 Modman* and make sure it is enabled
-* Run Content Warning via r2 Modman.
+* Run Content Warning via *r2 Modman*.
 You may need to already have Steam running in the background.

 # How does it work?